What Are Credit Card Convenience Checks and How Are They Used?

 Cons of Credit Card Convenience Checks

-There are also a number of drawbacks of convenience checks to consider before using one.
+There are also a number of drawbacks of convenience checks to be aware of before using one.
 These include:

 • You’ll incur an additional fee each time you use a convenience check.